citizenhacks/edamame/docs/README.md

 ## Events

+At Citizen Hacks, you'll have the chance to develop skills and experience creating privacy-oriented technology, [now a top priority for companies and organizations](https://www.forbes.com/sites/forbestechcouncil/2018/04/10/privacy-by-design-is-important-for-every-area-of-your-business/#518f34565bde).
+Check out our program of workshops, panels and talks, run by experts and industry leaders in the field of privacy:

 ### Keynote Address from Dr. Ann Cavoukian

 Friday, September 6th, 18:30–19:00

 Attend the opening ceremony to hear [Dr. Ann Cavoukian](#ann-cavoukian-keynote-speaker) speak about [Privacy by Design (PbD)](https://www.ipc.on.ca/wp-content/uploads/resources/7foundationalprinciples.pdf) and how youth can incorporate it into their thinking as designers and users of technology.
+This is an integral part of the hackathon, where Dr. Cavoukian will introduce the central criteria for judging your hacks.
 Talk, followed by Q&A from the audience.

 ### Problem-Product Market Fit – How to build a product for a scalable business